FaheezAdekunle/Non-fungible-Tokens/README.md

 # NFTs [Non-Fungible Tokens]

 ## What are NFTs?
  NFTs are Non-Fungible Tokens, they are basically another standards just like the ERC20.
-Thay are denoted as ERC721, and have unique identities.
+They are denoted as ERC721, and have unique identities.
 This is where URI is introduced, what are URI's?
 URI's are universal random Identifiers ad this concept is splitted into two, URL (Universal Random Locator) and URN(Universal Random Name).
 URI's are unique ID's that differentiate different projects or even a collection of the same project from each other.

 ## What To Expect In This Contract
  IPFS and SVG(Scalable Vector Graphics) will also be introduced, very interesting concepts really!
-This concepts are to make ERC721 truely decentralised.
+This concepts are to make ERC721 decentralised.

  * What are IPFS?
 IPFS are ditributed decentralised data structure that are simmilar to blockchains.
 They are decentralised peer-peer storage network.